 A Better Country

 We each answer to the Lord, and we should not be judging one another for not doing exactly like we do.
 But, Christian zeal should not be measured by political, national or tribal zeal.
 If a Christian does not participate in national voting or in tribal councils or whatever the situation may be, they should not be judged.
 And those who do feel they must participate in these things ought not to be judged either, provided their first zeal and interest is always the one foundation, Jesus Christ.

 Daniel and Nehemiah both worked for the governments in which they were held in captivity.
-Both of these governments and cultures were wicked.
-Yet God blessed them and prospered them on behalf of His own people.
-The important factor was that their faithfulness to God was far above their faithfulness to the king or the government.
+Both of these governments and cultures were wicked, yet God blessed them and prospered them on behalf of His own people.
+The important factor was that their faithfulness to God was far above their faithfulness to the king or the government under which they served.

+A Better Country